redis/redis-doc/docs/reference/modules/modules-api-ref.md

 **Available since:** 4.0.0

-Block a client in the context of a blocking command, returning a handle which will be used, later, in order to unblock the client with a call to [`RedisModule_UnblockClient()`](#RedisModule_UnblockClient).
+Block a client in the context of a blocking command, returning a handle that will be used later to unblock the client with a call to
+[`RedisModule_UnblockClient()`](#RedisModule_UnblockClient).
 The arguments specify callback functions and a timeout after which the client is unblocked.

 The callbacks are called in the following contexts:

-    reply_callback:   called after a successful RedisModule_UnblockClient()
-                      call in order to reply to the client and unblock it.
+* `reply_callback`: called after a successful `RedisModule_UnblockClient()` call to reply to the client and unblock it.

-    timeout_callback: called when the timeout is reached or if `CLIENT UNBLOCK` is invoked, in order to send an error to the client.
+* `timeout_callback`: called to send an error to the client when the timeout is reached or if `CLIENT UNBLOCK` is invoked.

-    free_privdata:    called in order to free the private data that is passed by RedisModule_UnblockClient() call.
+* `free_privdata`: called to free the private data that is passed by `RedisModule_UnblockClient()` call.

-Note: [`RedisModule_UnblockClient`](#RedisModule_UnblockClient) should be called for every blocked client,
+Note: [`RedisModule_UnblockClient`](#RedisModule_UnblockClient) should be called for every blocked client, even if client was killed, timed-out or disconnected.
-      even if client was killed, timed-out or disconnected.
-Failing to do so will result in memory leaks.
+Failing to do so results in memory leaks.

 There are some cases where [`RedisModule_BlockClient()`](#RedisModule_BlockClient) cannot be used: